Self-Organizing Railway Traffic Management: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{ailway} traffic is often perturbed by unexpected events, which require train routes and schedules to be carefully selected to limit delay propagation.
+\IEEEPARstart{R}{ailway} traffic is often affected by unexpected events.
+These events can be perturbations or disturbances, i.e., minor deviations from the timetable, or disruptions, i.e., major degrading events~\cite{CacchianiSurvey2014, Jenelius2015_MATTSSON201516}.
+While disruptions impose significant changes to the timetable to be agreed upon by different stakeholders, perturbations require train routes and schedules to be carefully selected to limit delay propagation.
 This selection is currently made by dispatchers, with very limited decision support tools.
-From the traffic control centers, they make decisions on traffic evolution in a control area based on experience and a set of simple heuristic rules.
+To deal with perturbations, from the traffic control centers, dispatchers make decisions on traffic evolution in a control area based on experience and a set of simple heuristic rules.
 The railway community, including public authorities, industry and academia, is today very actively aiming at the introduction of intelligent decision support tools in traffic control centers.
 Among other initiatives, the European Joint Undertakings Shift2Rail \cite{S2R} and EuropeRail \cite{ERJU} are remarkable examples of this shared aim.
-In virtually all considered possibilities for such an introduction, the structure of the decision-making process is not questioned: optimization \cite{CormanSurvey2015, CacchianiSurvey2014, FangSurveyTITS2015, Lamorgese2018}, and recently, machine learning techniques \cite{Khadilkar, GhaNicKirFujHey20, ZhaZha23} are proposed to support dispatchers in their centralized decisions.
+In virtually all considered possibilities for such an introduction, the structure of the decision-making process is not questioned: optimization \cite{CacchianiSurvey2014, CormanSurvey2015, FangSurveyTITS2015, Lamorgese2018}, and recently, machine learning techniques \cite{Khadilkar, GhaNicKirFujHey20, ZhaZha23} are proposed to support dispatchers in their centralized decisions.